 - More Asian Recipes

-- Healthy and Nourishing: Packed with lean protein, vegetables, and ginger, this soup is both comforting and nutritious.
+- Healthy and nourishing with lean protein, vegetables, and ginger

-- Perfect for Chilly Days: This warm, flavorful soup is the perfect way to fight off cold days or when feeling under the weather.
+- Perfect for chilly days or when someone's feeling under the weather

 - Garlic: Adds a rich, aromatic base to the broth.
 Fresh garlic is best, but jarred minced garlic works too.